Dave Lemonds

 David Lee Lemonds (born July 5, 1948) is an American former professional baseball player, a left-handed pitcher who played in the Major Leagues in 1969 and 1972 for the Chicago Cubs and Chicago White Sox.
 Lemonds appeared in 33 Major League games, all but two of them for the 1972 White Sox.
 He started 19 games, and in 99⅓ innings recorded 69 strikeouts and allowed 92 hits and 43 bases on balls.
 He retired after the 1974 minor league baseball season.

-Lemonds played on the Charlotte Post 9 (American Legion) team that advanced to back to back championship games, in 1964 and 65.
-Post 9, coached by his father Jack, won the Legion national championship in 1965.
+Lemonds attended Garinger High School in Charlotte, North Carolina.
+In 1965, he helped lead Garinger's baseball team to the North Carolina 4A state title.
+He also played on the Charlotte Post 9 American Legion team that advanced to back-to-back national championship games in 1964 and 1965.
+Charlotte Post 9 was coached by his father Jack, and won the American Legion national championship in 1965.